I am a physical therapist, rower, rowing coach, mom, and I like to get to the bottom of things!

 I have worked closely with UC Berkeley Women's Rowing, first developing a core program and working with the crew on a weekly basis to increase their strength and flexibility.
 This program has been quite successful with the coaches reporting no new back injuries in the year after starting the program.

-I continue to work with rowers both in my office and traveling with USRowing for the World Championships, 2016 Olympic Games and other events.
+I continue to work with rowers both in my office and traveling with UC Berkeley to Pac 12's and NCAA Championships and with USRowing for the World Championships, 2016 Olympic Games and other events.

-I support the local athletes by volunteering at the California Rowing Club regularly and also work closely with masters rowers in the region as well as junior rowers from Oakland Strokes, Marin Rowing and Artemis Rowing.
+I support the local athletes by working with Oakland Strokes Rowing Club to screen and prevent injuries in the junior athletes and also work closely with masters rowers in the region as well as other junior rowers from Oakland Strokes, Berkeley High Crew, Marin Rowing and Artemis Rowing.

 I have spoken at the USRowing convention, have been published in the USRowing and Irish Dance Magazines to discuss specific injury prevention and self-care techniques.